lazyOt/lazyOt/README.md

 I will be an outstanding entrepreneur and a metaverse explorer in the near future. :snowboarder:

-I'm learning 3D vision now. :anchor:
+I'm learning 3D vision and Deep Learning now. :anchor:

 ### About my Github